ttoss/ttoss/README.md

 ## FAQ

-### Why doesn't packages/config have a `build` script?
+### Why doesn't @ttoss/config (./packages/config) have a `build` script?

 It doesn't have a `build` script because its build cannot be done at the same time as the other packages.
 The other packages use [`@ttoss/config` package](https://ttoss.dev/docs/modules/packages/config/) on their configuration files.
-As the `build` command on [`turbo.json`](https://github.com/ttoss/ttoss/blob/main/turbo.json) is executed in parallel, it may happen that the other packages are built before `@ttoss/config` package, which would cause an error because the other packages would try to use `@ttoss/config` package before it was built.
+As the `build` command on [`turbo.json`](https://github.com/ttoss/ttoss/blob/main/turbo.json) is executed in parallel, it may happen that the other packages are built before `@ttoss/config` package, which would cause an error because they would try to use `@ttoss/config` package before it was built.

-### What is `build:configs` command?
+### What is `build-config` command?

-`build:configs` is a command that builds some packages that are used in the configuration files of the other packages.
-It is used to build the [`@ttoss/config`](https://ttoss.dev/docs/modules/packages/config/) and [`@ttoss/i18n-cli`](https://ttoss.dev/docs/modules/packages/i18n-cli/) packages because they must be built before the other packages or running lint and i18n commands.
+`build-config` is a command that builds some packages that are used in the configuration files of the other packages.
+For example, it builds [`@ttoss/i18n-cli`](https://ttoss.dev/docs/modules/packages/i18n-cli/) package because it must be built before running i18n commands in the other packages.

 ### Do I need to build packages before importing them?